CNG-SFDA:Clean-and-Noisy Region Guided Online-Offline Source-Free Domain Adaptation: Introduction

-Our preliminary studies, as well as other literature \cite{choi2019pseudo, zhang2021prototypical, zhang2022boostmis} have shown that samples with noisy pseudo-labels are mostly observed at cluster boundaries, as shown in Fig. \ref{fig:Idea}, underscoring the importance of considering clean and noisy pseudo-labels separately for each cluster.
-Several recent self-training methods \cite{karim2023c, shen2023balancing} employ selective pseudo-labeling for TTA to focus on reliable pseudo-labels for training.
-They neglect the target samples with unreliable pseudo-labels, aiming to transfer the knowledge from the target domain to the source model only through reliable but limited pseudo-labels.
-To fully exploit the knowledge of the target domain, it is also vital to effectively learn from unreliable pseudo-labels as much as possible.
-Therefore, our key idea is to design a test-time adaptation method that effectively learns both clean and noisy pseudo-labels in an unseen target domain, thereby enabling the source model to represent the target domain's knowledge better.
+Our preliminary studies, as well as other literature \cite{choi2019pseudo, zhang2021prototypical, zhang2022boostmis}, have shown that samples with noisy pseudo-labels are mostly observed at cluster boundaries as shown in Fig. \ref{fig:Idea}, underscoring the importance of considering clean and noisy pseudo-labels separately for each cluster.
+As illustrated in Fig. \ref{fig:Idea}, several SFDA methods based self-training \cite{ding2023proxymix, du2023generation, choi2022improving, zhang2023class} introduce class prototype using source classifier and utilize limited pseudo-labels near these prototypes for training.
+However, the prototypes in the previous approaches are fixed during target training, ignorantly using unreliable samples when target samples arrive online.
+To fully exploit the knowledge of the target domain in an SFDA scenario, it is crucial to update class prototypes based on target features that are added online, enabling effective learning from both reliable and unreliable pseudo-labels.
+Therefore, our key idea is to design a online-offline source-free domain adaptation method that effectively learns both clean and noisy pseudo-labels in an unseen target domain, thereby enabling the source model to better utilize the target domain.

-In this work, we introduce Clean and Noisy region Aware TTA, namely CNA-TTA, a novel TTA approach that focuses on addressing pseudo-labels of samples near cluster boundaries given the domain knowledge from a source model.
-We first partition Clean and Noisy regions within clusters formed in the target domain by leveraging cluster prototype (i.e., the centroid of each cluster) to measure the distance between the prototypes and the unlabeled target samples.
-Then, as illustrated in the bottom right of Fig. \ref{fig:Idea}, distinct training strategies are adopted for the clean and noisy regions due to their divergent local characteristics.
+In this work, we introduce Clean-and-Noisy region Guided SFDA, namely CNG-SFDA, a novel SFDA approach that focuses on addressing pseudo-labels of samples near cluster boundaries given the domain knowledge from a source model.
+We first partition Clean and Noisy regions within clusters formed in the target domain by leveraging online-updating cluster prototype (i.e., the centroid of each cluster) to measure the distance between the prototypes and the unlabeled target samples.
+Then, distinct training strategies are adopted for the clean and noisy regions due to their divergent local characteristics.